 Why small and cheap is good

-While Ozarks has handled the recent downturn relatively well and is basically breakeven after the recent rally, Silver State, and many more like it, has gone under.
-Sure, all investors should seek out cheap small caps with good operating metrics; stocks like these can provide outsized returns to long-term investors, to the tune of more than 5 percentage points per year.
-But the recent experience of small-cap banks teaches an important lesson about the difference between trailing metrics and future outlooks.
+All three of those names -- and many more like them -- have been crushed over these past seven months.
+Sure, all investors should seek out cheap small caps with good operating metrics; stocks like these can provide outsized returns to long-term investors, to the tune of more than five percentage points per year.
+But the recent experience of small-cap banks imparts an important lesson about the difference between trailing metrics and future outlooks.

 Excuse me while I ... state the obvious

-That industry carnage is the reason why small-cap banks looked cheap back in 2008, and why many still look "cheap" today.
+That industry carnage is the reason why small-cap banks looked cheap back in 2008 and continue to look attractive.
 Still, I'm not buying.
 Here's why:

 - With so many writedowns happening in the industry, it's hard to know which stated book values you can trust.

 - There's no near-term catalyst.
-Although the economy will ultimately rebound, I don't see a quick turnaround in housing or lending.
+Although the economy is showing signs of life, I don't see a quick turnaround.
 That means slower growth and an unresponsive market, alongside greater government regulation of the industry.

 Early is wrong

-That's fine and dandy in theory, but as master money manager Ron Muhlenkamp reminded me when I shared these same thoughts with him last month, "If you're two years early, you're one-and-a-half years wrong."
+That's fine and dandy in theory, but as master money manager Ron Muhlenkamp reminded me when I shared these same thoughts with him, "If you're two years early, you're one and a half years wrong."

 There's good news, though: Recent market volatility means that there are cheap small caps with good operating metrics outside the banking industry.
 Our Motley Fool Hidden Gems small-cap investing team has our eye on a good number of them.